Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Compressed Sensing

 \subsection{Linear Estimation}

-We first apply the Replica MAP Claim to the simple case of linear estimation.
+We first apply the RS PMAP decoupling property to the simple case of linear estimation.
 Linear estimators only use second-order statistics and generally do not directly exploit sparsity or other aspects of the distribution of the unknown vector $\xbf$.
 Nonetheless, for sparse estimation problems, linear estimators can be used as a first step in estimation, followed by thresholding or other nonlinear operations~\cite{RauhutSV:08,FletcherRG:09-IT}.
 It is therefore worthwhile to analyze the behavior of linear estimators even in the context of sparse priors.

 The asymptotic behavior of linear estimators with large random measurement matrices is well known.
 For example, using the Mar\v{c}enko-Pastur theorem~\cite{MarcenkoP:67}, Verd{\'u} and Shamai~\cite{VerduS:99} characterized the behavior of linear estimators with large i.i.d.\ matrices $\Abf$ and constant scale factors $\Sbf = I$.
-Tse and Hanly~\cite{TseH:99} extended the analysis to general $\Sbf$. {\GV}~\cite{GuoV:05} showed that both of these results can be recovered as special cases of the general Replica MMSE Claim.
-We show here that the Replica MAP Claim can also recover these results.
-Although this analysis will not provide any new results, walking through the computations will illustrate how the Replica MAP Claim is used.
+Tse and Hanly~\cite{TseH:99} extended the analysis to general $\Sbf$. {\GV}~\cite{GuoV:05} showed that both of these results can be recovered as special cases of the general RS PMMSE decoupling property.
+We show here that the RS PMAP decoupling property can also recover these results.
+Although the calculations are very similar to~\cite{GuoV:05}, and indeed we arrive at precisely the same results, walking through the computations will illustrate how the RS PMAP decoupling property is used.

 To simplify the notation, suppose that the true prior on $\xbf$ is such that each component has zero mean and unit variance.
 Choose the cost function